nahed2019/jobpass-ms3/README.md

 - [PyMongo](https://api.mongodb.com/python/current/) to make communication between Python and MongoDB possible.
 - [Flask](https://flask.palletsprojects.com/en/1.0.x/) to construct and render pages.
 - [Jinja](http://jinja.pocoo.org/docs/2.10/) to simplify displaying data from the backend of this project smoothly and effectively in html.
+- Weasyprint : to convert the html page to pdf file

 ### Tools